amichne/kapture/docs/architecture.md

 Key settings from `Config`:

-- `branchPattern` – regex with a named capture `ticket` that extracts the ticket identifier from branch names.
+- `branchPattern` – regex with a named capture `task` that extracts the task identifier from branch names.
 - `external` – integration descriptor (`rest` with base URL/auth or `jiraCli` with executable/env overrides).
 - `enforcement.branchPolicy` / `.statusCheck` – `WARN`, `BLOCK`, or `OFF` mode per interceptor.
-- `statusRules` – allowed ticket statuses for commit/push operations.
+- `statusRules` – allowed task statuses for commit/push operations.
 - `trackingEnabled` – disables session tracking when `false`.
 - `sessionTrackingIntervalMs` – minimum interval between session snapshots.
 - `realGitHint` – preferred path for the actual Git binary.
-- `ticketSystem` – string flag for client-side specialisation (currently informational).
+- `taskSystem` – string flag for client-side specialisation (currently informational).

 The defaults are serialised with `encodeDefaults = true`, meaning a generated config file contains every key to simplify bootstrap.